 To obtain a relocation payment, the displaced person must file a written claim for payment on the appropriate form provided by DOT&PF.
 The regional relocation supervisor must review all claim forms before requesting approval by the Regional ROW Chief.
-No more than one replacement housing payment will be made for each dwelling unit, except in the case of multifamily occupancy of a single-family dwelling, as shown in Sec.
+No more than one replacement housing payment will be made for each dwelling unit, except in the case of multifamily occupancy of a singlefamily dwelling, as shown in Sec.
 7.25.5.
 Inspect all replacement housing before occupancy whenever possible, but certainly before payment is made.

-Relocations payments are prohibited, with certain limited exceptions, to illegal aliens.
+With certain limited exceptions, relocation payments to illegal aliens are prohibited.
 By signing a relocation claim form, the displaced person certifies residence status.